h5i-dev/h5i-benchmark/README.md

 ## What this measures

-The agent worked against running benchmark instances and used h5i to inspect the applications, develop the exploits, and retrieve the flags.
-It was not given the published writeups and did not directly consult them during the experiment.
-It used the ordinary, general-purpose Opus 5.0 model, not a model specially trained or fine-tuned for this benchmark.
+The agent used h5i against running benchmark instances to inspect the applications, develop exploits, and retrieve flags.
+It used the general-purpose Opus 5.0 model, without benchmark-specific training or fine-tuning.

-This is not, however, a clean test of previously unseen vulnerability discovery.
-The benchmarks and their writeups had already been public from multiple sources before the experiment.
-They may therefore have appeared in the model's training data, and this experiment cannot establish whether or how much that prior exposure affected the results.
-The repository makes no claim that these are new vulnerabilities or that the scores measure performance on truly novel targets.
+However, this was not a clean test of novel vulnerability discovery.
+The benchmarks and their writeups were already public and may have appeared in the model’s training data.

-What this repository tests is the tool itself.
-Can h5i express the requests and interactions required by an exploit, send them accurately, record them, and expose the responses?
-Does it continue to do so across many applications and multi-service scenarios?

-A corpus with known answers is useful for evaluating those questions because failures are unambiguous.
-The exploit is already known to work; if a solution does not retrieve the expected flag, either the environment or h5i is missing something the scenario requires.

-The agent supplied the reasoning and payloads; h5i sent the requested traffic, recorded it, and exposed the responses. h5i itself does not generate payloads or scan for vulnerabilities.
-The reasoning behind this separation is described in W1 of `docs/design/design-websec.md` in the h5i repository.
+We therefore make no claim that the vulnerabilities were new or that the results measure performance on unseen targets.

+Instead, this repository evaluates whether h5i can support the requests and interactions needed to exploit a broad range of applications, including multi-service scenarios.

 ## Common setup